-We’ve come a long way from hand-drawn network diagrams.
-Advancements in diagramming software have allowed engineers to spend less time documenting their network and more time performing important network management tasks.
+We’ve come a long way from hand-drawn network diagrams or a static network drawing tool.
+Advancements in network diagram software have allowed engineers to spend less time documenting their network and more time performing important network management tasks.
 Unfortunately, too many networks are still documented with outdated techniques.

 Compare Three Generations of Network Diagram Software